samrocketman/jenkins-bootstrap-slack/README.md

 to [Slack][slack] teams.
 This project is meant to bootstrap Jenkins from scratch and pre-configure it to use the Slack plugin for testing.

+If you're not already a member of `jenkins-slack-plugin.slack.com` then [please join][join-slack] before bootstrapping this code so you can see messages posted to it.

 # Instructions

 ### Provision Jenkins with slack configured